Key Takeaways:

 Yes, there are rules on how Maryland landlords must store the security deposit.
 You have three options: either store the security deposit in an interest-bearing account, hold it in an insured certificate of deposit, or purchase a surety bond.

-If storing it in an interest-bearing account, you must follow the following rules under the security deposit law:
+If you're storing it in an interest-bearing account, you must follow the following rules under the security deposit law:

-• You must store the deposit ($50 or more) in an interest-bearing account.
+You must store the security deposit ($50 or more) in an interest-bearing account.
 The account must accrue interest at a rate of at least 3% annually.
-You won’t, however, have to pay the tenant any interest if the deposit is below $50 or held for less than six months.
+You won't, however, have to pay the tenant any interest if the deposit is below $50 or held for less than six months.

 You may also hold it in an insured certificate of deposit at a financial or banking institution.
-The other option of storing the tenant’s deposit is by posting it as a surety bond.
+The other option of storing the tenant's security deposit is by posting it as a surety bond.

 Do Maryland Landlords Have to Notify Their Tenants After Receipt of the Security Deposit?

 Yes, this is a requirement under Maryland security deposit law.
 You must provide your tenants with a receipt after receiving their security deposit.
-You can include it as a lease term, but must notify the tenant of the following.

-• The landlord is responsible for keeping a record of the security deposit receipt for at least two years after the tenant leaves.
+The landlord is responsible for keeping a record of the security deposit receipt for at least two years after the tenant leaves.

 What Deductions Can a Landlord Make to the Security Deposit?

-• To cover unpaid rent or late fees from the tenant.
+To cover unpaid rent or late fees from the tenant.

-There is no legal limit to how much deductions you can make for such violations.
-The only requirement is that the deductions must be reasonable.
-You can even seek alternative solutions if the security deposit fails to cover all the damages such as unpaid rent and physical damages.
+You can even seek alternative solutions if the security deposit fails to cover all the damages such as unpaid rent and physical damages to the leased premises.

 What Is the Difference Between Normal Wear and Tear and Damage?

-Sometimes there is a thin line between these two types of damages.
-And confusing one for the other can lead to potential conflicts and misunderstandings, which can even lead to lawsuits.
+Sometimes there is a thin line between ordinary wear and tear and damage.
+With security deposits involves, confusing one for the other can lead to potential conflicts and misunderstandings.

-“Normal wear and tear” is the deterioration that occurs when a tenant uses their rented premises for its intended purpose.
+It's expected over time, and landlords should plan for it as a routine part of rental unit upkeep.
 Some examples of ordinary wear and tear include stained bathroom fixtures, lightly dirtied grout, gently worn carpets, and loose door handles.

 Do Maryland Landlords Need to Do a Walk-Through Inspection?